 There are many opportunities throughout the school year to get involved, however, during the Fall season, many of WEBB’s efforts are directed towards the Marching Band’s Tournament of Bands Home Show (Chapter X Championships), held in October.
 The Home Show is our largest fundraiser of the year, so a successful Tournament will lead to a successful year for students of all of the West Essex High School Band Programs!
 We welcome all Band Parents to come out to support this event and enjoy a beautiful and musical Autumn day, all while helping to ensure a productive school year!

 If you have any questions or concerns at all, please reach out to Mr. Fabrizio, any member of the WEBB Executive Board, or email us at firstname.lastname@example.org

-We hope the above information was helpful, and we want to welcome you to the West Essex Band Boosters Family!
+We hope the above information was helpful, and we welcome you to the West Essex Band Boosters Family!

 Some additional information for Parents of Marching Band Students:

 Considering some of the unique demands upon students participating in the Marching Band during the Fall season, below are some helpful hints for new Marching Knights parents:

 Both students and parents are encouraged to sign up for the REMIND texting group to receive up to the minute reminders and messages from Mr. Fabrizio.
 It is the BEST way to stay informed, especially when the kids are travelling to football games and competitions.
 Look out for communications from Mr. Fabrizio for when and how to sign up.